 At the beginning of 1973, Dietrich decided to move to the United States, pursuing missionary work and studies in theology.
-About 120 members from Europe, like a modern version of the Mayflower, arrived in the US and were welcomed by True Father at the airport.
+About 120 Unification members from Europe, like a modern version of the Mayflower, arrived in the USA and were welcomed by Rev. Moon at the airport.
 After spending two weeks at the Belvedere training center, Dietrich became the 'Mobile Unit Commander' in Utah for nearly two years.
-Then, in the summer of 1975, he became a pioneer in the city of Worcester, MA, after attending the 100-day workshop with Reverend Sudo in Barrytown.
+Then, in the summer of 1975, he became a pioneer missionary in the city of Worcester, MA, after attending the 100-day workshop with Reverend Sudo in Barrytown.